 Finally, we turn to the regional side and study regional-level determinants of firm mobility.
 Therefore, we constructed a bilateral panel, containing the relocation flows between every district-pair in a given year.
 In our econometric analyses, we then apply Poisson regressions to connect the number of relocating establishments between a district-pair to their differences in various regional characteristics.
 Our estimations reveal that both the average scaling factor of the local business tax (proxying for the location-specific tax burden of establishments) and the population density have an impact on the number of relocating establishments between the two districts.
 Establishments that move to urban or rural districts seek districts with comparably (compared to their old district) low tax burdens, while establishments of all moving types seek districts with comparably low population densities.
 These findings suggest that the tax burdens represent crucial considerations in the relocation decision and optimization process of firms.
 In addition, establishments are rather attracted by regions that are less densely populated, which could indicate the search for more space and less congestion instead of the search for high agglomeration externalities.
 In contrast, we do not find evidence in favor of Duranton and Puga (2001), who predict relocation flows going from diversified to specialized districts.
-Quite surprisingly, our results also do not support the notion that establishments seek regions with lower housing price levels.
+Moreover, our results do not fully support the notion that establishments seek regions with lower housing price levels, although the point estimates point in this direction, especially for moves to urban districts.
 In all specifications, we find that the physical distance, which often is seen as a proxy for relocation costs, is negatively related to the relocation intensities between the two districts.